 In this section, we discuss various attacks and the ability of SCREENID to deal with them.
-We assume that the attacker is able to determine the PWM frequency, but is not cooperating with the cashier responsible for scanning the QR code.
+We assume that the attacker is able to determine the PWM frequency of the victim (e.g., by using a light sensor to remotely measure it), but is not cooperating with the cashier responsible for scanning and verifying the QR code, which means the attacker cannot obatain the rolling shutter interval Δ_C in the cashier either or intercept the processing data in the cashier.

-Can attackers mimic the victim's PWM frequency by changing their phone's PWM frequency?
-PWM dimming is applied to an on-chip display controller [3] using one of two methods [17].
-The first is to control the display controller via I2C interface, and produce corresponding PWM signals.
-The attackers cannot change their PWM frequency without replacing the display controller chip.
-The second involves the CPU outputting a PWM signal through a pin connected to display controller.
-The attackers should have the root permission to modify low-level drivers and identify the CPU pin if he want to alter PWM frequency.
-However, increasingly strict security restriction on the Android system [25] makes it nearly impossible to modify PWM frequency.
+A. Can Attackers Mimic the Victim's PWM Frequency by Changing Their Phone's PWM Frequency?

+PWM dimming is applied to an on-chip display controller [32] using one of two methods [51].
+The first method has the CPU encode the brightness ratio and send it to the display controller via I2C interface.
+The display controller then produces corresponding PWM signals for dimming control.
+When the victims' smartphone uses this method, there is no way for the attacker to change their PWM frequency without replacing the display controller chip.

+The other PWM dimming method involves the CPU outputting a PWM signal through a pin connected to display controller, which internally senses the PWM duty cycle and uses it for dimming control.
+If the attacker is able to identify the CPU pin being used and has the root permission to modify low-level drivers, then he/she might be able to alter the PWM frequency.
+However, increasingly strict security restriction on the Android system [52] and the difficulties involved in identifying the correct CPU pin and commands make it nearly impossible to modify the PWM frequency in this way.
+Note that changing a new screen will not change the CPU pin connected to display controller or modify the low-level drivers either.
+Therefore, the PWM frequency will not change if the user changes a new screen.

+B. Can Attackers Mimic the Victim's PWM Frequency by Adding Rolling Stripes Over the QR Codes?

-Can attackers mimic the victim's PWM frequency by adding rolling stripes over the QR codes?
-According to Eq.
-5, the stripes on the screen (i.e., the victims screen) are a function of PWM frequency f{pwm} as well as the rolling shutter interval Δ_C .
-The fact that the attacker does not know the configuration of the camera on cashier (i.e., Δ_C) makes it impossible to produce the correct rolling stripes over the QR codes; i.e., reflection of QR code on glass of cashier only obtain Δ_C of front camera, not the camera of cashier.
+A possible attacking method is that the attacker may reproduce the PWM pattern on his phone (e.g. embed a video with the rolling stripe patterns on top of screen to fool the camera).
+However, according to Eq.
+6, the stripes on the screen (i.e., the victim's screen) are a function of PWM frequency f{pwm} as well as the rolling shutter interval Δ_C .
+The fact that we assume the attacker cannot cooperate with the cashier, which 0.8

+(b) Distance.

+Fig. 23.
+Impact of estimation error of Δ_C .

-Fig. 20.
+Fig. 22.
 The CDF of initial offset angle and distance.